a5221985/tutorials/programming/on_pair_programming_Martin_Fowler.md

 	1. risk that knowledge about problem and solution space may get lost
 6. Junior developers:
 	1. Can stay a bit longer (sufficient time to immerse themselves in a topic - gives more knowledge and time to settle)
+	2. Show and tell: regularly scheduled developer huddle
+		1. Time of week where developers discuss
+			1. Tech debt
+			2. Learnings
+			3. And share significant piece of new code with each other
+			4. ...
+7.

 ### Plan the Day ###
 ### Physical Setup ###